tarpn_logo

 Frame Acknowledge Delay is the amount of time the node will wait to see an answer to a transmitted packet.

-If the return packet with acknowledgement for the previous packet comes in after the FRACK ran out, the entire exchange will have been wasted.
 If your node does not see that return packet before the FRACK runs out, it will send a new packet over USB to the TNC.

-It is important that the FRACK not be too short.
 However, if FRACK is too long, you're node will wait unnecessarily long when a packet is never going to come back, i.e. because of interference or weak signal.

-The number used for the FRACK has to be long enough for both TXDELAY amounts, plus the duration of both transmissions, plus a little cushion time.
-The procedure for adjusting FRACK in the field, with normal humans at the controls, is to get the network link working perfectly with a long FRACK, and then reduce the FRACK, test again, reduce again, test again, etc. That said, there are some numbers we can start with which are less than huge.
+The procedure for adjusting FRACK in the field, with normal humans at the controls, is to get the network link working perfectly with a long FRACK, and then reduce the FRACK, test again, reduce again, test again, etc.

 Neighbors

-The two manually defined USB ports are left for last.
 After you leave one of the neighbor callsigns at "not_set", the tarpn config command will immediately jump to the manual USB ports.

 Ports 11 and 12 will prompt you for the /dev name and will also prompt for serial bit rate, FRACK, TXDELAY, and neighbor connection.

-All TNCs connected to the Raspberry PI under the TARPN configurations must be already set to KISS mode before the G8BPQ node program is launched.
 You can use Minicom or Picocom to test the TNCs in some other mode but you must convert them to KISS mode before starting the G8BPQ node if the ports are enabled in the tarpn configuration.
-If they are not, then the G8BPQ node software will complain and may be difficult.

 NinoTNCs are KISS-only so no setup required.